Skip to content

 Is the RHINO RESCUE Burn Kit worth it over buying dressings separately?

 For a dedicated burn station, yes.
-The RHINO RESCUE Burn Kit bundles four 4 x 4 dressings, eight gel packets, and four burn pads for around $26 — less than three Water-Jel singles buy you separately, and all three format tiers in one pouch.
+The RHINO RESCUE Burn Kit bundles four 4 x 4 dressings, eight gel packets, and four burn pads for around the listed price — less than three Water-Jel singles buy you separately, and all three format tiers in one pouch.

 Are burn gel dressings OSHA-required in workplace first aid kits?